HolyCorn-Software/system/system-changes.md

 .

-Improved interoperability with the node-gateway.

-Fixed minor bug with the service-worker.
+Fixed minor bug with service-worker.

-Added service-worker fallback for SSL errors.
+Added feature to intentionally exclude certain requests from the cache.